-Intel or AMD stickers or those that tell us which operating system the device is present on almost all laptops.
+Intel or AMD stickers or those that tell us what operating system the device is, are present on almost all laptops.
 Dell, HP, Acer, ASUS, Lenovo, Toshiba, etc brand.
-In most cases, they are placed on the carcass near the keyboard, so that whenever the user opens the laptop's flap, it does not forget what type of processor is under the casing, what the video card has and which operating system it is running .
+In most cases, they are placed on the dashboard near the keyboard so that whenever the user opens the laptop's flap, they do not forget what type of processor is under the casing, what the video card has and which operating system is running .
 Exceptions to the "stamp" with the sticker are made by Apple's laptops.
 On MacBook, MacBook Pro and MacBook Air you will not see any stickers stuck on the casing.

-Unsurprising and exposed to degradation over time (especially when they are clear in easy-to-reach areas when we type), these are a nuisance when we try to remove them from the casing.
-During the removal process scratches may appear on the surface of the casing, and if we finally remove the sticker, we remain with a hard-to-remove glue.
+Unsurprisingly exposed to degradation over time (especially when they are clear in easy-to-reach areas when typing), these are a nuisance when we try to remove them from the casing.
+During the stripping process scratches may appear on the surface of the casing, and if we finally remove the sticker, we remain with a hard-to-remove glue.

 Removal of such a sticker can be done in several ways, Depending on the material from which the laptop case is madeacquis.
 Before you start working, we advise you to do so only if the bugs are very degraded or if your laptop is new.
 After a while, even the complete removal of the sticks leaves traces on the casing.
-Especially plastic ones, made of white material.
-The white plastic, in time, starts to get a yellowish color, and if we remove the sticker, we will notice that there are traces in the place where it was glued.
+Especially plastic ones, of white material.
+The white plastic, in time, begins to get a yellowish color, and if we remove the sticker, we will notice that traces remain in the place where it was glued.

 Unaesthetic.
 So it's best to undo the sticks when your laptop is new.

 How can we untie Intel Inside, Windows, or NVIDIA stickers from a laptop case?